SaiLi-Lab/FlyTomo/docs/quick_start.md

 ## 2. Install Check + Get Sample Data

 We assume `FlyTomo` is installed and first-time configuration is done.
-If not, see [`FlyTomo UserGuide` installation](./UserGuide.md).
+If not, see [`FlyTomo UserGuide installation`](./UserGuide.md#21-installation-and-setup).

 Quick check (adjust the path as needed):